We invite submissions to our upcoming workshop at COLM 2026.

 Our areas of interest include:

-Practical applications of interpretability insights to address key challenges in AI such as hallucinations, biases, and adversarial robustness, as well as applications in high-stakes, less-explored domains like healthcare, finance, and cybersecurity.
+Practical applications of interpretability insights to address challenges such as hallucinations, bias, adversarial robustness, and model reliability.

 Comparative analyses of interpretability-based approaches versus alternative techniques like fine-tuning, prompting, and more.